 TVA established its initial Climate Adaptation Statement in 2011, following the release of Executive Order (E.O.)
 13514, Federal Leadership in Environmental, Energy and Economic Performance.
 The Statement was updated to its current version in 2014, following the release of E.O.
 13693, Planning for Federal Sustainability in the Next Decade in 2013.
+On May 17, 2018 EO 13834, Executive Order on Efficient Federal Operations.
+TVA continues to maintain its Adaptation and Resiliency Plan consistent with EO 13834 as well as its ongoing voluntary participation in the DOE Energy Sector Climate Resiliency Partnership.

-The goal of TVA's adaptation planning process is to ensure the Agency continues "to achieve its mission and program goals and to operate in a secure, effective and efficient manner in a changing climate."
+The goal of TVA's adaptation and resiliency planning process is to ensure the Agency continues "to achieve its mission and program goals and to operate in a secure, effective and efficient manner in a changing climate."
 Building an effective portfolio of resilience measures requires planners to consider both short-term and long-term vulnerabilities and balance tradeoffs.
 Beyond estimated costs and benefits, resiliency planning improves with more detailed and updated information on stakeholder concerns, management objectives, resource availability (natural, human, and financial), science and technology, and other dynamic factors.